VadymPMP/Test_Task/README.md

 This will launch Frontend, which will contact Backend via HTTP requests and the page will display the data received from Backend.

-SQL queries that tested the application:
+SQL queries to test the application:

 * INSERT INTO Users (Name, Age) VALUES('Vadem', 44)
 * DELETE FROM Users WHERE Id = 7